best-digital-nomad-insurance-antigua

 For Antigua specifically, Genki's higher coverage limits provide essential protection for potential medical evacuation scenarios, which are more likely given the island's limited specialized medical facilities.
 The comprehensive coverage addresses the unique challenges of small island healthcare, where serious conditions often require expensive air transport to better-equipped regional facilities.
 The ambulance coverage proves especially valuable during hurricane season or for water-related emergencies common in Caribbean island life.

-SafetyWing costs $56.28 per 4 weeks (approximately $60 per month) for travelers aged 18-39, making it an excellent choice for nomads attracted to Antigua's natural beauty who want to maintain affordable insurance coverage while experiencing Caribbean lifestyle on a budget.
-The essential plan includes a $250 deductible per claim, which is reasonable given Antigua's generally moderate healthcare costs for basic services, though evacuation and specialized treatment costs can be substantial.
+SafetyWing costs from $62.72 per 4 weeks (pricing varies by age), making it an excellent choice for nomads attracted to Antigua's natural beauty who want to maintain affordable insurance coverage while experiencing Caribbean lifestyle on a budget.
+The Essential plan applies no deductible, so smaller claims are not eaten by an excess.

 Coverage includes emergency medical treatment, hospital stays, and emergency evacuation services.
 The evacuation coverage becomes particularly important in Antigua when specialized medical care requires transport to Barbados, Trinidad, Jamaica, or North American medical centers for conditions requiring treatments not available on the small island.
-The plan excludes pre-existing conditions, routine healthcare, and cancer treatment, focusing on unexpected medical emergencies rather than ongoing care needs.
+The plan excludes pre-existing conditions, maternity care, and cancer treatment, focusing on unexpected medical emergencies rather than ongoing care needs.

-SafetyWing offers 30 days of home country coverage every 90 days (15 days for US citizens), which works well for nomads using Antigua as a Caribbean base while maintaining connections back home or exploring other Caribbean islands.
+SafetyWing offers up to 30 days of home country medical cover per visit, with US treatment as a paid add-on, which works well for nomads using Antigua as a Caribbean base while maintaining connections back home or exploring other Caribbean islands.
 Electronics coverage is available as an add-on, which could be valuable given the tropical climate, salt air exposure, and potential hurricane damage that might affect equipment during the Atlantic hurricane season.

 Comparison